 Any fees paid to us are non-refundable.

 Step 2: give notice to marry

 At least eight weeks before your wedding day both you and your partner need to:

-You can do this at our office or we can send it to you.
+You can do this at our office by appointment or we can send it to you.
 Once you have completed this we'll enter your details into the notice to marry book.